 - Details the expectations of an employee, e.g., regulations and compliance

-- Describes the fundamental things an employee would need to know in order to thrive in the organization such as the dress code, processes for leave application and where the cafeteria is
+- Describes the fundamental things an employee would need to know, such as the dress code, processes for leave application and where the cafeteria is

 - Teaches them where they stand in the organization’s structure